Anmol55555/Hotel-Booking-And-Management-App/README.md

 # Hotel-Booking-And-Management-App
-A hotel booking and management application based on SpringBoot as backend, React as frontend and MongoDB as DB.
+A full-stack hotel booking and management application built with Spring Boot for the backend and React for the frontend.
+The application allows for comprehensive management of users, rooms, and bookings, with admin-level controls for handling various operations, including user registration, room management, and booking activities.
+The backend is powered by Spring Boot and MongoDB, offering a structured API for efficient handling of these tasks, while the frontend provides an interactive interface for users and administrators.